 The brothers Einfalt continued to produce tin toys in the west under the name of 'Technofix' and many of their toys were marked 'Made in the U.S. Zone Germany'.
 The tin toys produced by Einfalt and others in this period reflected the technical and scientific advances.
-As toy cars had replaced horsedrawn ones, new toys appeared that reflected interests in new technologies and innovations like space technology, land-speed records and new car designs.
+As new transport vehicles like cars had replaced horsedrawn ones, new toys appeared that reflected interests in new technologies and innovations like space technology, land-speed records and new car designs.

 The industry found it had to respond quickly to these changes and new models were designed and manufactured quickly and cheaply.
-One of the results was the replacement of clockwork and mechanisms with cheaper friction motors.
+One of the results was the replacement of clockwork and wind-up mechanisms with cheaper friction motors.

 Huckleberry - June 12, 2013